Our Lady of Banneux: The apparitions

+The seer

-Mariette, meanwhile, became the object of local derision, with even her grandmother and aunt making fun of her.
+Mariette became at the time the object of local derision, with even her grandmother and aunt making fun of her.
 Boys followed her around, calling her "Bernadette", kneeling and asking for her blessing.

+After the apparitions, Mariette decided to remain a private person, married and led a quiet family life.
+Mariette died on 2 December 2011, at the age of 90.
+In 2008 she made a final statement about her role in the apparitions: "I was no more than a postman who delivers the mail.
+Once this has been done, the postman is of no importance any more".

+Church approval

-Her claims were subject to an official investigation from 1935 to 1937 by an episcopal commission.
+The claims of Mariette Beco were subject to an official investigation from 1935 to 1937 by an episcopal commission.
 The evidence collected was submitted to Rome for further analysis.
 Meanwhile, a hospital was built in 1938.

 In May 1942, Bishop Kerkhofs of Belgium's Diocese of Liege approved the veneration of Mary under the title of Our Lady of the Poor and approved the apparitions themselves in 1949.
 Although the Holy See gave the bishop permission to approve the apparition, the Holy See itself did not approve it.

-After the apparitions, Mariette decided to remain a private person, married and led a quiet family life.
+The sanctuary

 A small chapel stands where the Virgin of the Poor is said to have requested it to be built.

-Mariette died on 2 December 2011, at the age of 90.
-In 2008 she made a final statement about her role in the apparitions: "I was no more than a postman who delivers the mail.
-Once this has been done, the postman is of no importance any more".
+Over time the site drew pilgrims.
+Today, the small spring yields about 2,000 gallons of water a day with many reports of miraculous healings.

+On 21 May 1985, during his trip to Belgium, Pope John Paul II visited the sanctuary of Banneux and presided over a mass.